Aliases for FSCN1 Gene

 GeneCards Summary for FSCN1 Gene

 FSCN1 (Fascin Actin-Bundling Protein 1) is a Protein Coding gene.
-Diseases associated with FSCN1 include interdigitating dendritic cell sarcoma and juvenile xanthogranuloma.
-Among its related pathways are MicroRNAs in cancer and Cytoskeletal Signaling.
-GO annotations related to this gene include actin binding and drug binding.
+Diseases associated with FSCN1 include Juvenile Xanthogranuloma and Inverted Papilloma.
+Among its related pathways are Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases and Interleukin-4 and 13 signaling.
+Gene Ontology (GO) annotations related to this gene include actin filament binding.
 An important paralog of this gene is FSCN2.

 UniProtKB/Swiss-Prot Summary for FSCN1 Gene

 Actin-binding protein that contains 2 major actin binding sites (PubMed:21685497, PubMed:23184945).
 Organizes filamentous actin into parallel bundles (PubMed:20393565, PubMed:21685497, PubMed:23184945).
 Plays a role in the organization of actin filament bundles and the formation of microspikes, membrane ruffles, and stress fibers (PubMed:22155786).
 Important for the formation of a diverse set of cell protrusions, such as filopodia, and for cell motility and migration (PubMed:20393565, PubMed:21685497, PubMed:23184945).
 Mediates reorganization of the actin cytoskeleton and axon growth cone collapse in response to NGF (PubMed:22155786).